'Things' and their capabilities

 Demonstrating distributed-systems using Raspberry Pis

-This project concerns a platform for introducing networking (distributed systems) concepts, through a bunch of Pis.
+This project concerns a platform for introducing Comp Sci networking (distributed systems) concepts to kids/teenagers, through a bunch of Pis.

 Demonstrating networking would probably be through some "fun" A/V feedback, e.g. playing some sound(s), screen output, lights, buzzers, etc. The networking concepts demonstrated by the users (kids/teachers) composing a 'symphony', or 'art-installation', of sorts.

 The challenge is making things 'work'.
 That is, at a lower-level, coordinating the devices, making sure they are in synch, loads are balanced (data flows, CPU, etc), dealing with failures (network variability, 'unplugging' the pi).
 This stuff should be seamless for users - they are non-experts!
-But at the same time, there needs to be feedback to illustrate network issues (e.g. failures, congestion).
+But at the same time it should help them understand, with feedback to illustrate network issues (e.g. failures, congestion).

 Quite a few resources are available to assist (devices, scripting languages, middleware, etc.)